stilldavid/userland-book/literary_environment/index.md

     THERE IS A BOTTLE OF WATER HERE.

-In much the same way, you can think of the shell as a kind of environment you inhabit, the same way your character might inhabit an adventure game.
-Or as a sort of vehicle for getting around inside of computers.
+You can think of the shell as a kind of environment you inhabit, in much the way your character inhabits an adventure game.
 The difference is that instead of navigating around virtual rooms and hallways with commands like `LOOK` and `EAST`, you navigate between directories by typing commands like `ls` and `cd notes`:

     $ ls
     code  Downloads  notes  p1k3  photos  scraps  userland-book